The importance of hydration in summer

 Cons: It can increase the urge to urinate and body temperature if not dosed correctly.

-Fanté incorporates caffeine into its GEL 60 Caffeine and GEL Lite 30 Caffeine energy gels , which contain 200mg and 100mg respectively, adapted to the minimum tolerable intake of 3mg per kilogram of body weight per hour.
-This allows for strategic use during key stages of the competition.
+Fanté incorporates caffeine into its energy gels GEL 60 Caffeine and GEL Lite 30 Caffeine , which contain 200mg and 100mg respectively, adapted to the minimum tolerable intake of 3mg per kilogram of body weight per hour.
+This allows for their strategic use during key stages of competition.

 Practical tips for training in the heat